mokkabonna/vue-vuelidate-jsonschema/README.md

 ## Supported json schema validation rules

+All validators are supported.
 Validators are attached with the prefix schema.
 So required => schemaRequired

-- additionalItems
-- additionalProperties
+Some notes:
 - allOf this does not add a validator, but it generates validators for all the provided schemas in allOf and merges them using the **and** validator.
 The individual validators are still added as schemaMinLength etc. But if more schemaMinLength for a property they are combined.
-- anyOf
-- const
-- contains
-- dependencies
-- enum
-- exclusiveMaximum
-- exclusiveMinimum
 - items, if items is a schema of type object, the $each property is also used
-- maximum
-- maxItems
-- maxLength
-- maxProperties
-- minimum
-- minItems
-- minLength
-- minProperties
-- multipleOf
-- not
-- oneOf
-- pattern
-- patternProperties
-- required
 - type => schemaType, if array of types then schemaTypes
-- uniqueItems

-The plan is to support all rules.
-PR's are welcome.
 The library is well tested.
 Test cases from draft v6 are used: https://github.com/json-schema-org/JSON-Schema-Test-Suite/tree/master/tests/draft6

 ### Validation of the json schema itself